What it takes to get a dementia diagnosis

-In the full article, she describes the basic diagnostic tests, what types of information are needed, and how long the process takes.
-We’ve summarized the key points from her article.
+She describes the basic diagnostic tests, what types of information are needed, and how long the process takes.

 Dr. Kernisan describes the 5 issues that people with dementia typically experience: